renpy/renpy/sphinx/source/testcases.rst

 until statement
 ---------------
 This statement consists in two clauses, separated by the word ``until``.
-If and when the right clause is ready, executes it and passes control to the next statement.
+If and when the right clause is ready, it is executed and control is passed to the next statement.
-If not, executes the left clause until the right clause is ready, then executes the right clause.
+If not, the left clause is executed until the right clause is ready, then the right clause is executed.

 This is basically an inline while loop. ::